Skip to content

 Design PhilosophyDeveloper explicitly controls the flowLLM dynamically decides agent delegation

-DeploymentCloud Run, GKE, Vercel, or anywhereAnywhere, with deep Vertex AI Agent Engine integration
+DeploymentCloud Run, GKE, Vercel, or anywhereAnywhere, with deep Gemini Enterprise Agent Platform integration

 Genkit is a framework designed to simplify adding AI capabilities to your applications.